New Year, New You: Plot

 Danielle and Chloe lock Alexis and Kayla inside a sauna, intending to wait until they die before calling the cops to make the deaths seem accidental.
-Danielle refuses to let them live, lest her dark past is revealed and her career ruined.
-Chloe seems unsure but Danielle ultimately convinces her.
 Alexis and Kayla discover a champagne bottle and, using it to smash the sauna's window, nearly escape but run into Danielle and Chloe.
 They hide in Alexis's closet before Alexis leaves to find her phone, leaving Kayla alone.
-Chloe finds Kayla, who tries to convince her to walk away and keep everything secret.
-Chloe claims Kayla doesn't want her to succeed and accidentally kills her.
-Meanwhile, Danielle corners Alexis and cuts her calf, but Alexis still gets away.
+Chloe finds Kayla, who tries to convince her to walk away and keep everything secret, but she claims Kayla doesn't want her to succeed and accidentally kills her.
+Meanwhile, Danielle corners Alexis and cuts her calf, but Alexis gets away.

 A shaken Chloe comes down to meet Danielle while Alexis tends to her wound.
-Frankie arrives looking for Kayla because she didn't answer her phone.
-Danielle and Chloe decide to frame Frankie, and after letting her in, Chloe kills her.
-Alexis runs upstairs and prepares to defend herself.
+Frankie arrives looking for Kayla because she didn't answer her phone, and Danielle and Chloe decide to frame Frankie and kill her.
+After watching Chloe violently stab Frankie, Alexis runs upstairs and prepares to defend herself.
 When her ex-friends give chase, Alexis knocks Chloe down the stairs, killing her.
 Danielle then engages Alexis in another fight, only for Alexis to throw Danielle out of a window to her death in the pool.

 Later on, an influencer who worked with Danielle discusses how Frankie killed Danielle after Danielle encouraged Kayla to end the relationship.
-Alexis stands next to her, and, after taking a moment to "grieve", she immediately becomes bubbly and films her own video, happy that she now has Danielle's life.
+Alexis stands next to her, and, after taking a moment to "grieve", she immediately becomes bubbly and films her video, happily that she now has Danielle's life.